aronvaughan/angular-rest-service/README.md

 * debug log events before sending - make it easier for clients to pick up events
 * send params on post ngResource calls

+### v 0.0.7
+* send params on delete and put ngResource calls

+### v 0.0.8
+* add successCallback and failureCallback to all remote calls

 ## TODO

 * figure out integration tests (angular only allows unit or functional)